 There are different types of business stories to share.
 This article explored a framework with 10 kinds of stories to tell with healthcare data.
 Using publicly reported patient experience data, the "Quiet at Night" scores for 10 regional California hospitals were analyzed and visualized for illustrative purposes.
 Whether your story is about the current state, future state, last quarter, or a Eureka! discovery, use of a narrative framework can help guide the development of your story.

-Roseanna Galindo is Principal at Periscope Business Process Analysis and a champion for data literacy, the human experience in healthcare, and volunteer leaders everywhere.
+Roseanna Galindo is Principal at Periscope Business Process Analysis and a champion for data literacy, the human experience in healthcare, and leaders of volunteers everywhere.
 Learn more about Roseanna and her blog, The Periscope Insighter, by reading the opening post, Venn The Time Is Right